peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 <b>Returns:</b>

 A string representation of this object.
+The text string will be in exponential notation if the exponent is greater than 0 or if the number's first nonzero digit is more than five digits after the decimal point.

 ### Ulp